-Politics of Light, a NLE Solo exhibition, features Chicago-based Israeli artist Jan Tichy, whose work emphasizes site and architecture and its implications for social structure.
+Politics of Light, a NLE Solo exhibition, featured Chicago-based Israeli artist Jan Tichy, whose work emphasizes site and architecture and its implications for social structure.

-This exhibition centers around the themes of the seen and unseen through a social, political or visual lens.
-Politics of Light is a moody paean to light and shadow, to the ebbs and flows of what light reveals and what darkness hides.
-Tichy's installations are a fluid integration of diverse media incorporating animation, film, photography and sculpture, all invested with the presence of mechanical light- be it a projector or a TV monitor – fulfilling light’s role of enabling vision.
+This exhibition centered around the themes of the seen and unseen through a social, political, or visual lens.
+Politics of Light was a moody paean to light and shadow, to the ebbs and flows of what light reveals, and what darkness hides.
+Tichy’s installations are a fluid integration of diverse media incorporating animation, film, photography, and sculpture, all invested with the presence of mechanical light — be it a projector or a TV monitor — fulfilling light’s role of enabling vision.

 About NLE Solo

 NLE Solo is a series of presentations of a single artist’s project or body of work.
 Expanding on No Longer Empty’s model of curating site-responsive group exhibitions in underutilized spaces, NLE Solo provides the framework for an in-depth site-responsive interaction between the artist, a site, locality, and interconnected histories.

 Jan Tichy (Czech, b.
 1974) works at the intersection of video, sculpture, architecture, sound, and photography; many of his works combine these elements.
 Using video projection as a time-based source of light, Tichy creates physical and psychic spaces in which he explores themes of concealment, obscurity, and the seen and unseen.
 Tichy’s use of photography in his work, tempered by his strictly formal and minimalist visual language, results in installations in which the narrative is open to interpretation.